HicaroD/TodoAsIssue/README.md

 **WARNING**: Insert this file `todo.json` on your `.gitignore` in order to keep your informations safe, especially your private token.

 ## Usage
 If everything above is configured, you're allowed to run the program.
+If you're not understanding the usage of `[]` or `[~]`, it is just a mark for checking if the TODO was posted or not on GitHub / GitLab.
+If it is marked, then it is gonna be ignored by `TodoAsIssue`, it is useful to avoid duplicated issues.

 ## Project architecture
 -  [`lib/api`](./lib/api/): Code that is related to the API's communication.